 The aim of the Key Stage One theme curriculum is to develop and enhance children’s basic skills within History.
 The theme curriculum will build on the children’s learning and experiences from early years and equip them with the essential knowledge and skills to thrive within Key Stage Two.
 Within Year One, the children will build on their experiences from early years focusing on developing their knowledge of their own personal history, their local area, researching and asking questions and finally widening this experience to learning about people beyond living memory and significant British events.
 Within Year Two, the children will research people beyond living memory and significant events, while starting to consider how this impacts them today

-The history elements in Key Stage 2 are sequenced in chronological order as this is a key historical objective and concept for children to understand.
+The history elements in Key Stage Two are sequenced in chronological order as this is a key historical objective and concept for children to understand.
 Their sense and understanding will constantly be referred back to and built upon as they progress through Key Stage 2.
 In addition to this, subjects have been selected and ordered with consideration for the maturity of the topics- for example being able to discuss the reasoning and impact of war in Britain with Year 6.

 In addition to the formal structure of termly topics, we have outlined additional enrichment opportunities.
 These will have a whole-school focus and present opportunities to supplement core learning, ensure breadth of coverage and to respond to current affairs and issues.